WHICH WAY HOME

 It’s a long way from the wide streets and big old houses of Tash’s childhood.
 Two Black faces in a very white suburb.
 Dad still thinks he’s the king of cool, but he’s an old fella now.
 It’s time for Tash to take him home.

-WHICH WAY HOME draws on writer Katie Beckett’s personal memories of growing up with her single Aboriginal father.
+ILBIJERRI Theatre Company tells stories about what it means to be Indigenous in Australia today.
+Infused with humour and heart WHICH WAY HOME draws on writer Katie Beckett’s own memories of growing up with her single Aboriginal father.

 65mins (no interval)

 WHICH WAY HOME is supported by the Australian Government through the Australia Council for the Arts and the Victorian Government through Creative Victoria.

 Originally developed with the support of the City of Darebin, The Besen Family Foundation, the Australian Government Indigenous Languages & Arts Program & Playwriting Australia.

 Performers Katie Beckett & Kamahi Djordon King